misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor --monitor-mode scrobble_health --doctor
 ```

 Doctor verifies scoped Spotify recent-play access and Last.fm recent-track access without changing the saved health state.
 If Spotify rotates the refresh token during that check, Doctor atomically updates only `SPOTIFY_SCROBBLE_REFRESH_TOKEN` in the selected dotenv file so later monitoring can continue.
 After a successful check it prints the monitoring command for the detected installation and preserves the selected configuration plus dotenv paths.
-Docker and Docker Compose output uses the matching container command and `/data` paths.
-Private values originally passed through `--lastfm-api-key` or `--scrobble-refresh-token` are represented by uppercase placeholders so Doctor never repeats them on screen.

-To inspect the actual histories instead of only their counts, add `--verbose`:
+To inspect the actual Spotify and Last.fm track histories instead of only their counts, add `--verbose`:

 ```sh
 spotify_monitor --monitor-mode scrobble_health --doctor --verbose
 ```

 The verbose focused report lists recent Spotify plays with `MATCHED` or `NOT MATCHED` markers, matched Last.fm timestamps and the recent Last.fm scrobbles used for comparison.
 Spotify and Last.fm can timestamp different points in the same playback, so a matched pair does not always have identical times.
-Normal Doctor output does not display listening history.

 <a id="main-application-docker-image"></a>
 ## Container Operation